lizardfs/documentation/source/adminguide/basic_configuration.rst

   10.0.0.0-10.0.0.5    /test   rw,maproot=nobody,password=test
   # Allow 10.0.0.0 - 10.0.0.5 to access the directory /test except for its
-  # subdirectores in a read/write fashion using the password *test*.
+  # subdirectories in a read/write fashion using the password *test*.
 Map all
   # accesses by the root user to the user *nobody*.

   10.1.0.0/255.255.0.0 /public rw,mapall=1000:1000